saiashishpalai/source-searcher-pro/README.md

 Automatically syncs and indexes your documents with vector embeddings for semantic search capabilities.
 Features intelligent incremental sync that only processes changed content for faster, more efficient updates.

 ### 🔍 **TF-IDF Content Fingerprinting & Duplicate Detection**
-- **Cross-Source Duplicate Detection**: Automatically detects similar documents across Slack, Notion, and Google Drive
+- **Cross-Source Duplicate Detection**: Automatically detects similar documents across Slack, Notion, Google Drive, and Microsoft Teams
 - **Manual Override UI**: Users can confirm or dismiss detected duplicates with intuitive controls
 - **Version Linking**: Link documents as versions of the same content for better organization
 - **Smart Deduplication**: Search results show only the latest version of linked documents